2022 Carlton Football Club season

-The 2022 Carlton Football Club season is the Carlton Football Club's 159th season of competition.
+The 2022 Carlton Football Club season was the Carlton Football Club's 159th season of competition.

 It was the club's men's team's 126th season as a member of the Australian Football League, and the first under new senior coach Michael Voss.
 The club finished ninth with a 12–10 record, just barely missing the finals on percentage by 0.6%pts – its best performance since 2013, but also a disappointing finish after having been positioned third with an 8–2 record halfway through the season.
 Carlton players won both of the league's major individual awards for the season: Patrick Cripps winning the Brownlow Medal as fairest and best, and Charlie Curnow winning the Coleman Medal as leading goalkicker with 64 goals.

 Due to a change to the AFL Women's timing in the calendar year, the club's women's team contested two distinct seasons as part of the 2022 campaign.
-In the 2022 AFL Women's season, held between January and April, the team finished eighth out of fourteen teams with a record of 4–6; and in the AFL Women's season seven, held between August and November, the team finished fourteenth out of eighteen teams with a record of 2–6–2 – thereby missing the finals in both seasons.
+In season 6, held between January and April, the team finished eighth out of fourteen teams with a record of 4–6; and in season 7, held between August and November, the team finished fourteenth out of eighteen teams with a record of 2–6–2 – thereby missing the finals in both seasons.

 The club also fielded its men's reserves team in the Victorian Football League and its state level women's team in the VFL Women's.